Crothos/UTA-BC9-ReadmeGenerator/ReadmeCustom.md

 [crothos](https://github.com/crothos)

 ## License
-This project is licensed under the: MIT license.
+This project is licensed under the MIT license.